Curriculum

 - Identify procedures for transporting sterile equipment

-- Define the term Immediate Use Steam Sterilization and describe when it’s used within the operative environment
+- Describe immediate-use steam sterilization and when it’s used within the operative environment

 - Describe the differences between low- and high-temperature sterilization